midinterlude/skidcleaner./README.md

 # slate. - https://discord.gg/HQbG5NFAS3

-A packaged executable version of skidcleaner, a powerful tool for cleaning Roblox-related files and registry entries with advanced ban evasion capabilities.
+A packaged executable version of slate, a powerful tool for cleaning Roblox-related files and registry entries with advanced ban evasion capabilities.

 ## 🚀 Quick Start

 1. **Extract** the package to a directory of your choice
-2. **Run** `skidcleaner.exe` as Administrator (required for registry operations)
+2. **Run** `slate.exe` as Administrator (required for registry operations)
 3. The script will automatically install dependencies and clean your system

 ## 📁 Package Contents

-- `skidcleaner.exe` - Main cleaning executable (compiled with PyInstaller)
+- `slate.exe` - Main cleaning executable (compiled with PyInstaller)
-- `skidcleaner.config.json` - Default configuration file
+- `slate.config.json` - Default configuration file
 - `cacert.pem` - SSL certificate bundle for secure downloads
 - `README.md` - This file

 ## ⚙️ Configuration

-The script uses `skidcleaner.config.json` for settings.
+The script uses `slate.config.json` for settings.
 You can edit this file to customize behavior:

 ### Key Settings